10 Best Microsoft Planner Alternatives of 2025 (Free & Paid)

 2. ProjectManager

 ProjectManager is the best option in our alternatives to the Microsoft Planner list.
-It is a web-based software that helps teams organize and work together more effectively.
-If you’re the manager of a project, this means you can create a detailed plan, and the members of your team can log on and get to work without any hassle.
+It is web-based software that helps teams organize and work together more effectively.
+If you’re the project manager, this means you can create a detailed plan, and the members of your team can log on and get to work without any hassle.

 Dashboards, portfolio roadmaps, resource calendars, risk management, and workflow automation are just a few tracking and reporting capabilities available to keep your plan on track.
 ProjectManager is the superior choice to Microsoft Planner because of its numerous powerful and user-friendly features.